thingsboard/thingsboard.github.io/_includes/docs/reference/performance-kubernetes-cluster-aws-eks.md

   TB_QUEUE_KAFKA_JE_TOPIC_PROPERTIES: "partitions:12;retention.ms:604800000;segment.bytes:26214400;retention.bytes:104857600" # have to be multiple to tb-js-executor replicas count
   TB_QUEUE_KAFKA_TA_TOPIC_PROPERTIES: "partitions:12;retention.ms:604800000;segment.bytes:26214400;retention.bytes:104857600" # have to be multiple to tb-core (tb-node) replicas count
   TB_QUEUE_CORE_PARTITIONS: "6"
-  TB_QUEUE_RE_MAIN_PARTITIONS: "6" # since 3.4 login under sysadmin and change /settings/queues or use API
+  TB_QUEUE_RE_MAIN_PARTITIONS: "6" # since 3.4 you have to login under sysadmin and change /settings/queues or use API
   TB_QUEUE_RE_HP_PARTITIONS: "6" # since 3.4 you have to login under sysadmin and change /settings/queues or use API
   TB_QUEUE_RE_SQ_PARTITIONS: "6" # since 3.4 you have to login under sysadmin and change /settings/queues or use API
   TB_QUEUE_RE_MAIN_PACK_PROCESSING_TIMEOUT_MS: "30000"